hdShang/arxiv-daily/docs/cs-RO/2025-11-20/papers/251116306v1-inekformer-a-hybrid-state-estimator-for-humanoid-robots.md

 ---
 layout: default
-title: InEKFormer: A Hybrid State Estimator for Humanoid Robots
+title: "InEKFormer: A Hybrid State Estimator for Humanoid Robots"
 ---

 # InEKFormer: A Hybrid State Estimator for Humanoid Robots